Presider’s Page for 1 December (Advent I, Year C)

 Introduction (by the Presider) Because God is faithful and loving, we can bring forward our intentions with confidence.

-For believers, that we may be ready when the Lord comes in glory (pause for quiet prayer).
+That we may be ready when Jesus comes again (pause for quiet prayer).
 Lord, hear us.

-For all people of good will, that they may find the mercy of God (pause for quiet prayer).
+That all the world may find the mercy of God (pause for quiet prayer).
 Lord, hear us.

-For those who are lonely and sad, that we may mind each other (pause for quiet prayer).
+That those who are lonely and sad may be cared for (pause for quiet prayer).
 Lord, hear us.

-For people in need, that this Advent we may remember them (pause for quiet prayer).
+That this Advent we see new ways of being God’s Church (pause for quiet prayer).
 Lord, hear us.

-For those who suffer, that they may recover hope (pause for quiet prayer).
+That those who suffer may recover hope (pause for quiet prayer).
 Lord, hear us.

-For people with HIV and AIDS, that they may have courage and strength (pause for quiet prayer).
+That people with AIDS may have courage (pause for quiet prayer).
 Lord, hear us.

 The Presider prays for the dead: For all who have died (especially N and N), including people who died from an AIDS-related disease, that all the dead may have peace and rest in the Kingdom (pause for quiet prayer).
 Lord, hear us.